Swaraj-Patil/PictureArena/README.md

    ```

 3. **Set up environment variables**:
-- Create a `.env.local` file in both `client/` and `server/` directories based on the `example-env` file in the `config` folder.
-This file should contain all required environment variables.
+- Create a `.env.local` file in both `client/` and `server/config` directories based on the `example-env` files.
+These files should contain all required environment variables.

 4. **Run the development server**: